 Here are a few pictures of our dehydration center.
 The man and his daughter are the best installers in Panama, and have graciously and professionally installed this unit for us.
 Building and much of the food quality level construction has been donated by supporters who see the future.
 Thanks to all who have given into the future of preserving foods for the poor and needy!

 Look at these great peppers which have a small flaw in them.
 Before dehydration we had to throw them away because they are unsellable.
 This is par of the 40% global waste that all farms must deal with.
 But we can now cut out the bad piece and save the rest of the vegetable through dehydration!
 No more waste!!

 People ask how much it costs to run a load of vegetables through the dehydration facility.
-Gasoline, generator, packaging materials and donated labor costs approximately $50 per load.
-We can get between 75 - 150 pounds of product through the dehydrator quickly, usually within 6 - 8 hours. if we have more product, it takes longer to run the machine.
+Gasoline, generator, packaging materials and donated labor costs approximately $59 per load.
+We can get between 75 - 150 pounds of product through the dehydrator quickly, usually within 8-10 hours. if we have more product, it takes longer to run the machine.
 We also must purchase the various foods to dehydrate, but we have wholesale accounts set up and we try to purchase foods when they are in over abundant supply with decreased costs.
-Typically $150 will run a full load of product through the dehydration center and provide up to 150 pounds of fresh food.
+Typically $59 will run a full load of product through the dehydration center and provide up to 150 pounds of freshly dehydrated super food.